Thermal Stabilization pipes

 On-Site Heat Treatment Service:

-Thermal Stabilization is a heat treatment process performed on chemically stabilized alloys (primarily Stainless Steel) to introduce certain carbides while avoiding others.
+Stabilization heat treatment is a process performed on chemically stabilized alloys (primarily Stainless Steel) to introduce certain carbides while avoiding others.
 During welding or other heating processes, sensitization occurs which precipitates chromium carbide at the Heat Affected Zone (HAZ) resulting in a reduced amount of chromium solution in the alloy.

 Other On-site Heat Treatment Services We Provide: